EhsanMashhadi/ISSRE2023-BugSeverityPrediction/README.md

 2. Assign the correct values for `CUDA_VISIBLE_DEVICES`, `gpu_rank`, and `world_size` based on your GPU numbers in all scripts.
 3. Run on CPU by removing the `gpu_rank`, and `world_size` options in all scripts.
 4. Refer to the [CodeBERT Repo](https://github.com/microsoft/CodeBERT) for finding common issue.

+### How to re-run the data gathering step  (out of paper scope)?

+Below tools should be installed and configured correctly, otherwise this step won't work.
+It may take long time to do this step and can be skipped (recommended).

+  - Java: Java 18 is required (**only for running data gathering step**).
+  - Git: (brew, apt, ... based on your OS)
+  - SVN: (brew, apt, ... based on your OS)
+  - [Defects4J](https://github.com/rjust/defects4j) (Follow all the steps in the provided installation guide).
+  - [Bugs.jar](https://github.com/bugs-dot-jar/bugs-dot-jar) (You must install this in the `data_gathering` directory).

+1. `cd ISSRE2023-BugSeverityPrediction/data_gathering/issue_scraper`
+2. `python main.py`

+For below steps it can easier to use `gradlew`or simply open by IntelliJ IDEA to run java files
+3. `cd ISSRE2023-BugSeverityPrediction/data_gathering/MetricsExtractor/src/main/java/software/ehsan/severityprediction/method_extractor`
+4. `run MethodExtractorMain.java`
+5. `cd ISSRE2023-BugSeverityPrediction/data_gathering/MetricsExtractor/src/main/java/software/ehsan/severityprediction/metric_extractor`
+6. `run MetricCalculatorMain.java`